Best Longboard Reviews 2018

 The ABEC 7 tolerance grade of the board is ideal for extreme running with high speed.
 The Canadian maple and bamboo veneers are 8 plies to get a mixture of strength and pliability in the construction of this deck.
 This board will enhance the rider’s flow with smooth and shock absorbent 70 mm polyurethane wheels.
 They also come with a rock finish to provide a superior grip.

-- Stable ride with strong and solid veneer made of Canadian maple and bamboo.
+- Stable ride with a strong and solid veneer made of Canadian maple and bamboo.

 - Superior grip with 70 mm wheels.